MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >     - Queue-Based Load Leveling pattern queues work items that serve as a buffer to smooth out traffic spikes.
 >     - Retry patterns handles transient failures caused by network glitches, dropped database connections, or busy services.
 >     - Circuit Breaker pattern to prevent an application from repeatedly trying to execute an operation that's likely to fail.
 >    Web Jobs allow you to run background tasks in your Web App.
-To run those tasks reliably, ensure that the web app hosting your job is set to run continuously, on a schedule, or based on event-driven triggers.
+To run those tasks reliably, ensure that the app hosting your job is set to run continuously, on a schedule, or based on event-driven triggers.
 >
 >     For more information, see [Reliability patterns](/azure/well-architected/reliability/design-patterns).
 >